AliciaMay/Cyclistic_Capstone_Project/README.md

 After analyzing I have reached the following conclusion:

-**Casual cyclists**
+**Casual riders**
 *	Ride an average duration of 30 minutes.
 *	Prefer classic bikes
 *	Begin to increase their ridership in February and peak in July
-*	Cycle more on the weekends than weekdays
+*	Ride more on the weekends than weekdays
-*	Enjoy cycling in the afternoon into the evening
+*	Enjoy riding in the afternoon into the evening
-*	Enjoy the cycling in the summer and fall and cycle least in the winter
+*	Enjoy the riding in the summer and fall and cycle least in the winter
 *	Most visited start and end station is Streeter Dr & Grand Ave

 Here are my top 3 recommendations based on the above key findings:

-1. Promotions should begin in February when the uptick in casual cyclist begins and target classic bikes.
+1. Promotions should begin in February when the uptick in casual riders begins and target classic bikes.
 2. New membership promotions should include discounts on weekends or evenings.
 A discounted seasonal membership should also be promoted.
 3. New membership promotional advertisement should be placed at Streeter Dr & Grand Ave or even a weekend drive to register new members.